 After all, it’s the outdoor capital of the United Kingdom and there are so many things to do in Fort William and the surrounding area that you’ll be able to tick a lot off your Scotland bucket list!

-The only reason that I don’t always remember to mention Fort William as a destination in its own right, is because it’s really the beautiful setting around it and all the points of interest that I think about and want to share.
+The reason that I don’t always remember to mention Fort William as a destination in its own right is because of really the beautiful scenery around it and all the other exciting things to do around Fort William, instead of in the town itself.

 Check out this video for a sneak peak of the things to do in Fort William.
 Hostelling Scotland kindly invited me to check out their new hostel and we used it as a base to explore the area.

 - 6 Trails and walking around Fort William

 - 8 Eat out in Fort William